orlov0562/lfeditor/README.md

 [1] [2] [3] ..
 [55]
 ```

-so I can edit this files in fast way.
+so I can edit it in fast way.

 ##Configuration